-I live in New York City.
-It’s just as expensive to live here as they say.
-It’s also just as amazing and rewarding to live here as they say.
+I used to live in New York City.
+It’s just as expensive to live there as they say.
+It’s also just as amazing and rewarding to live there as they say.
+Now I have no fixed address.
+I wander the Earth like Caine from Kung Fu but with a lot less pretending to be Asian.
 I have a great writer’s group called Altered Fluid.
 Plus a lot of writer friends, publishing industry friends, and hookah smoking friends.
 It’s a thing.

 It was during this time I wrote the plays I mentioned above.
 I also did several performance pieces and art projects as part of the Gallatin Arts Festival.

 After leaving college and realizing that the life of a corporate drone is horrendous, I decided to throw it all away so I could attend Clarion West in 2003.
 I left my job, left New York, and left any notion that I’d be leading a normal life in the dust.
 After Clarion West I wandered around the country for a few years visiting friends, writing, and discovering that all one needs to survive in life is confidence, charm, and many well-off friends.
-In 2006 I returned to New York City and took up freelancing to support myself.
+I enjoyed it so much I’m doing it again.